The Spinal Cord Injury Program has an average length of stay of 35 days for patients admitted with a traumatic spinal cord injury.

 - Case managers serve as a resource for the family during and after the patient’s stay.
 Case managers coordinate care at Children’s and as the patient returns home.

-Patient length of stay is reported by Uniform Data System for Medical Rehabilitation (UDSMR) quarterly.
-UDSMR compares our Spinal Cord Injury Program to other pediatric programs in the nation.
+Patient length of stay is reported by Uniform Data System for Medical Rehabilitation (UDSMR).
+UDSMR compares our Spinal Cord Injury Program to similar pediatric programs in the nation.